rahul-rathore786/Fair-Pay/README.md

 - **Chat**: Real-time messaging between clients and freelancers is facilitated via CometChat.
 - **Dispute Resolution**: A unique feature where AI aids in fair resolution, ensuring partial payments for partial work.

 For any issues or contributions, please open an issue or pull request on this repository.
-We welcome feedback to improve SafeWorkPay!
+We welcome feedback to improve FairPay!

 ---

-*Built with ❤️ by the SafeWorkPay team*
+_Built with ❤️ by the FairPay team_